As an Amazon affiliate, we may earn a small commision from qualifying purchases.

 From hard bamboo to maple to dried oak hardwood floors, this nailer is powerful enough to flush drive your nails like a charm.

-At just 4.5 pounds, this nailer is light enough that you will work with it for long periods of time without getting fatigued.
+And at just 4.5 pounds, this nailer is light enough so you won’t suffer fatigue in the event that you will be working with it for hours.

 This hardwood floor nail gun fires nails ranging between 1 ¼” and 2 ½”.